sero583/sero583/README.md

 If you want to see projects I've done before, contact me privately for some insights.

 ## You want to commission me for your project?
 If you want to commission me for a project you wish, please contact me using a channel you like from those I provide below.
+Please note, that I'm currently developing only Java (including Android development) and PHP Software.

 ### Why me?
 I mainly develop for **PMMP** (earlier: **PocketMine-MP**; a PHP server software for Minecraft:BE) and **Cloudburst** (earlier: **Nukkit**; a java server-software Minecraft:BE).
 I'm also able to develop Android and Windows Apps.
 Maintaining bigger scaled projects isn't an issue for me.
 I'm experinced in developing efficent and sophisticated software.